 The month of December brought a lot of bad eating habits that I’m trying to break my family and myself of, and it’s not just cookies (although I won’t lie, I think I ate about 2 dozen peanut butter cookies in a 1 week period).
 One of the most problematic practices we fell into was consuming too much pre-packaged “convenience” food.

 My kids love having a smoothie for a mid-morning snack, but I started buying the pre-packaged freezer mixes last month.
 As far as snacks go, they’re not the worst thing, for sure, but they do have added preservatives and artificial sugar.
 Yuck.
 We LOVE our favorite healthy breakfast smoothie recipe, but I wanted to make my own pre-packaged smoothies that I could whip up in under 3 minutes for a quick and more healthful snack.
+Smoothie recipes with frozen fruit are my favorite!
 Turns out, it’s super-easy to do!
 I came up with this Healthy Strawberry Smoothie Recipe freezable so I can have one any time!
+This is the perfect basic smoothie recipe to try.

 Healthy Strawberry Smoothie Recipe